Go on to

 Moore was the opening act.
 Ticket sales

-were not strong, so all who did attend were encouraged to come forward and sit
+attend were encouraged to come forward and sit in the front sections.

 Dec.
 12 Cambridge, England Corn Exchange